tessi/wasmex/README.md

 Once this program compiled to WebAssembly (which we do every time when running tests), we end up with a `test/wasm_source/target/wasm32-unknown-unknown/debug/wasmex_test.wasm` binary file.

-This WASM file can be executed in Elixir (!):
+This WASM file can be executed in Elixir:

 ```elixir
 {:ok, bytes } = File.read("wasmex_test.wasm")